 Limited to 15 people.

-Fall workshop planned for Sept 30th-Oct 3rd, 2010 centered out of the Schroeder/Tofte area in MN. (offered through DCTC) registration opens in April 2010 through DCTC
+Fall workshop planned for Sept 27-30th, 2018 centered out of the Schroeder/Tofte area in MN. (offered through DCTC) registration opens in April 2018 through DCTC

 Times: Out-of-town workshops typically run from Thursday evening through Sunday mid-afternoon unless otherwise mentioned.
 We suggest you plan to arrive at the meeting location on Thursday night around 8 pm for the workshop overview and planning session.
 However, if you experience a conflict of schedules, please let Darrell know as soon as you can.